huguesrichard/Allopipe/README.md

 The AlloPipe tool is divided into two modules

+&nbsp;&nbsp;&nbsp;&nbsp;(i) **Allo-Count returns the directional amino acid mismatches**<br/>
-- **ALLO-COUNT: reformats the relevant data from the VEP-annotated .VCF file(s), performs a stringent data cleaning and computes the directional comparison of the sample amino acid sequences.**
+Allo-Count reformats the relevant data from the VEP-annotated .VCF file(s), performs a stringent data cleaning and computes the directional comparison of the sample amino acid sequences.
+ **Allogenomic Mismatch Score (AMS)** which is a discrete quantitative variable measuring the amino acid mismatches between two samples.**

+- .**

 This step returns the **Allogenomic Mismatch Score (AMS)** which is a discrete quantitative variable measuring the amino acid mismatches in the requested direction, and related information stored in the **mismatch-table**.